bridgecrew-perf4/terraform-session-1/session_11/README.md

   }
 ```

-In the backend we use `workspace_key_prefix` otherwise our state file will be stored under
+In the backend.tf file we use `workspace_key_prefix` otherwise our state file will be stored under  `env:/` folder and it can get confusing, but since we want to have our state files in order under we use prefix and all our state files will be stord under one folder.

-`env:/` folder, but since we want to have our state files in order under the same folder otherwise it will get confusing really fast.
+backend.tf,
 ```
 terraform {
   backend "s3" {